Laurence Archer

-In March 2019, Archer confirmed he was recording new material for Grandslam, with Mike Dyer, David Boyce, Benji Reid and Mark Stanway.
+In March 2019, Archer confirmed he was recording new material for Grandslam, with Mike Dyer, David Boyce, Benji Reid.
+Mark Stanway was asked to contribute keyboards on 3 songs.
 On 30 August 2019, BBC Radio 2 played the world premiere of the new Grandslam single "Gone are the Days".
 Grand Slam’s album, Hit the Ground, was released on 22 November 2019 via Marshall Records.
+In 2024 Rocky Newton joined as the new Bass guitarist.

+The band then recorded their second album titled Wheel of Fortune with Silver Linings Records in 2024.

+The early 2025 the band supported Saxon on a European tour.